oxypteros/alpha-docs/shortcodes/social.en.md

 Renders a minimal list of social network links with icons for major platforms.

 ### Usage
-- The shortcode will render the menu `sc_social` defined in your site's configuration file (`/config/_default/menus.toml`).
+- The shortcode will render the menu `sc_social` defined in your site's configuration file (`config/_default/menus.toml`).
 - You can limit the number of entries shown using the optional `LIMIT` parameter.
 - For more details, refer to the [social menu documentation](/docs/config/menus-toml/#social-menus).
 ### Parameters Reference
 LIMIT
 : `LIMIT="5"` --- (**integer**, optional)
 : The number of items to display from the `sc_social` menu.

-### Error Reporting
-- Warnings are printed to the Hugo terminal.
-- LiVa enabled.

 #### Error Codes
-liva-sc-171
+liva-sc-220
 : Unrecognized parameter detected.

-liva-sc-172
+liva-sc-221
+: Invalid number or non integer value.

+liva-sc-228
 : Menu `sc_social` is not defined.

-liva-sc-173
-: Invalid value for parameter `LIMIT`.
-Must be an integer.